 Lately we have had a lot of arguing with two of my boys.
 We are still struggling financially.
 I have been wondering what we can do to solve these problems.
 In my Mothers Who Know class my great friend Becky has been a great example to me of the power of doing the PoWeR actions (Pray, Write in your journal, and Read your scriptures) first thing in the morning.
 And she was inspired by another mom, Tracey, who said she gets up when her alarm rings, sits up in bed, says her prayer, then starts reading her scriptures on her iPad.

 Becky testified that doing the PoWeR actions in the morning gives her the “fruits of the Spirit” for the rest of the day.
 I was already good at doing the Power Actions every day, but not in the morning.
 I did my morning prayer every day but the others I did at night.
 I decided I would follow her example and do my reading and writing first thing after I say my morning prayer.
-I have gotten really good at saying my prayers in the morning but as you know I like to blog and do computer stuff in the morning before people wake up and have family prayer.
+I have gotten really good at saying my prayers in the morning but I like to blog and do computer stuff in the morning before people wake up and have family prayer.

 So this was a sacrifice for me but I did it anyway.
 I have had an increase in peace and an ability to better recognize when satan is talking to me with his whisperings disguised as my voice and I have been better at casting him out of my head.
 While I was in Idaho I called home and found out something awful had happened at home. satan immediately started to do the chemical spills we talk about in Eternal Warriors/ Mothers Who Know (a course that Aneladee Milne wrote with Maurice Harker) where I was feeling stress and anger and frustration.